AyanoNK/jp-kanji-conjugations/README.md

 This is a project to practice kanji conjugations to its various forms it can take.

+### What is coming

+1. Implementation of the [Kanji Alive API](https://rapidapi.com/KanjiAlive/api/learn-to-read-and-write-japanese-kanji) to get results on kanji meanings.
+2. Implementation of [Fauna](https://fauna.com/) and [FaunaDB](https://www.fauna.com/fauna/db) for storing conjugations, which aren't available at Kanji Alive.
+3. Form implementation.

 ---

 ## Development blah blah